Why visit Himeji? There are three main reasons:

 To get to the Mt.
 Shosha, you can take Shinki Bus no. 8.
 The bus departs from JR Himeji (platform 10) as well as nearby the Himeji Castle.
 Travel takes about 30 min, price 270 yen in one way (2,4$).
 Get off at the final stop “Mt.
 Shosha Ropeway”, and ropeway will be just ahead.

 Mt.
 Shosha Ropeway

-One-way ticket is 500 yen (4,4$), return ticket is 900 yen (8 $).
+A one-way ticket is 500 yen (4,4$), a return ticket is 900 yen (8 $).
 The lift enters the level from which the ropeway departs.
 The ropeway departs every 15 minutes, the first one starts at 8.30 a.m.
 There is one gondola each way, which can take up to 71 people at a time, including one tour guide.

-On the way you will spot 33 sculptures of Kannon Goddess, where faithful can leave donations.
+On the way, you will spot 33 sculptures of Kannon Goddess, where the faithful can leave donations.
 After passing the main gate – you have to walk for another 10-15 minutes to reach the Maniden building – a beautiful wooden temple built on a hillside.

 Engyoji Temple – Maniden